Click here for your FREE

 there's a family of squirrels living among them that you're not even aware of.

-bored, need to borrow something, want to gossip and complain, talk about what
+need to borrow something, want to gossip and complain, talk about what happened on

-whether or not you realize it, it brings with it a negative energy that is blocking
+not you realize it, it brings with it a negative energy that is blocking your progress.

 When you're surrounded by clutter, your efficiency is reduced, productivity is